 “You may view Netflix content primarily within the country in which you have established your account and only in geographic locations where we offer our service and have licensed such content.
 The content that may be available to watch will vary by geographic location and will change from time to time.”

 Nevertheless, it is worth keeping in mind that Netflix has not banned, suspended or taken legal action against Netflix users who have watched through a VPN server.
 Whilst the platform attempts to block connections from certain VPN providers, if a user is found to have a VPN they are not penalised for this.
+It’s always important to be aware of your rights in any case and so keep this in mind when streaming through a VPN.

 How much should a Netflix VPN cost?